Sunny Kaushal

 Sunny Kaushal (born 28 September 1989) is an Indian actor who works in Hindi films.
-After working as an assistant director on the films My Friend Pinto (2011) and Gunday (2014), he made his acting debut in the comedy-drama Sunshine Music Tours and Travels (2016).
-He gained recognition for his supporting part in the sports biopic Gold (2018), and has since starred in the web series The Forgotten Army - Azaadi Ke Liye (2020) and the film Shiddat (2021).
+Born into the Kaushal family, he worked as an assistant director on the films My Friend Pinto (2011) and Gunday (2014).
+He made his acting debut in the comedy-drama Sunshine Music Tours and Travels (2016), and gained recognition for his supporting part in the sports biopic Gold (2018).
+Kaushal has since starred in the streaming series The Forgotten Army - Azaadi Ke Liye (2020) and films Shiddat (2021), Chor Nikal Ke Bhaga (2023) and Phir Aayi Hasseen Dillruba (2024).

 Early life

 Kaushal was born on 28 September 1989 in a suburban chawl in Mumbai to Sham Kaushal, an action director in Indian films and Veena Kaushal.
 His older brother is actor Vicky Kaushal.
-His family is Punjabi Hindu.
+His family is Punjabi.
 Kaushal initially enrolled at The Institute of Chartered Accountants of India but later dropped out to pursue acting.
-He then started his acting career playing small roles in theater plays and skits.
+He then started his acting career playing small roles in theatre plays and skits.

 Career

 Kaushal made his Bollywood debut by playing the leading role in the 2016 comedy-drama road film Sunshine Music Tours and Travels and the TV Mini-Series Official Chukyagiri.
 He was also part of the short film Love at First Sight.

-In the 2018, Kaushal featured in Reema Kagti's historical sports drama Gold which is based on the national hockey team's title at the 1948 Summer Olympics.
-He portrayed the role of Himmat Singh, a character inspired by Balbir Singh Sr. For his role in Gold, he received a nomination for the at the 25th Screen Awards for Best Supporting Actor.
+In 2018, Kaushal featured in Reema Kagti's period sports film Gold which is based on the national hockey team's title at the 1948 Summer Olympics.
+He portrayed the role of Himmat Singh, a character inspired by Balbir Singh Sr. For his role in Gold, he received critical recognition and also received a nomination at the 25th Screen Awards for Best Supporting Actor.
 That same year, he appeared in the TV Mini-Series Official CEOgiri, a spin-off of the 2016 series Official Chukyagiri.
 The short film The Embrace in which Kaushal plays the role of Siddharth was nominated in the Drama Short Film category at the Filmfare Awards.

-Kaushal's next was the dance based film Bhangra Paa Le alongside Rukshar Dhillon which released on 3 January 2020 in select screens.
+Kaushal's next was the dance based film Bhangra Paa Le alongside Rukshar Dhillon which released on 3 January 2020 in selected screens.
 Later that same year, Kaushal headlined Amazon Prime Video's original series The Forgotten Army - Azaadi Ke Liye.
 The series was directed by Kabir Khan based on true events of the Indian National Army fight for Indian Independence during World War II.
 The New Indian Express found his performance to be "splendid".

-A year later, he starred in the romantic drama Shiddat where he played the role of Jaggi Dil, a man who desperately tries to reach London to be with his love who is getting married to another man.
+A year later, he starred in the romantic drama film Shiddat where he played the role of Jaggi Dil, a man who desperately tries to reach London to be with his love who is going to marry another man.
 After being indefinitely delayed due to the COVID-19 pandemic, the film premiered on 1 October 2021 on Disney+ Hotstar.
-Samriddhi Srivastava of India Today commented: "Kaushal’s dialogue deliveries and convincing performance will win your heart."
+Samriddhi Srivastava of India Today commented: "Kaushal’s dialogue deliveries and convincing performance will win your heart".